mkramer1/supabase-mcp-server/README.md

 uv pip install -e .
 ```

-#### Installing via Smithery.ai
+#### Option D: Installing via Smithery.ai

-You can find the full instructions on how to use Smithery.ai to connect to this MCP server [here](https://smithery.ai/server/@alexander-zuev/supabase-mcp-server).
+You can find the full instructions on how to use Smithery.ai to install this MCP server [here](https://smithery.ai/server/@alexander-zuev/supabase-mcp-server).

 ### Step 2.
 Configuration